bigfoothq/clada/proj/comp/hooks/doc/ABSTRACT.md

 The component executes commands sequentially, failing fast on errors unless explicitly configured to continue.
 Variables are interpolated before passing to the shell, preventing injection attacks.
 Commands execute in the repository root by default with optional cwd override.

 ## Requirements (EARS format)
-- The system SHALL execute before hooks prior to SHAM execution
+- The system SHALL execute before hooks prior to NESL execution
-- The system SHALL execute after hooks following SHAM execution
+- The system SHALL execute after hooks following NESL execution
 - The system SHALL interpolate variables before shell execution
 - The system SHALL fail fast on command errors unless continueOnError is set
 - The system SHALL respect per-command timeout values